j-o-e-d-o-e/git/README.md

 [Lynda tutorial] (https://www.lynda.com/Git-tutorials/Git-Branches-Merges-Remotes/5030980-2.html)

+### Pull from remote

+-

+### Fetch from remote

+- `git fetch <remote>` synchronizes `origin/master` with remote
+- if only one remote and due to tracking, <remote> can be omitted

+- generally, fetch often, fetch before each push
+- `fetch` saves changes from remote only to local tracking-branch `origin/master`
+- but changes are not merged into `master`
+- therefore, `git merge origin/master` to merge `master` with `origin/master`

 ### Clone repo

 - `git clone <url> <dir>` clones remote to <dir>
 - if <dir> does not exist, directory is created
 - if <dir> not provided, repo is stored in subdir with name equivalent to remote branch

 - provides access to other remote-branches, if there, and all pushed (local) branches

-### Pull from remote

--

-### Fetch from remote

--
+- cloning adds tracking automatically

 ### Push to remote